 The safety and health of all our employees is a core value within our company.
 We expect all levels of management and employees to not only anticipate hazards, but also to address them and stop employees if they deem a work environment or task to be unsafe.
+Our safety efforts are led by our Corporate Safety Council, which meets quarterly.
+The Council sets expectations, provides oversight and tracks progress of our global safety program in order to drive continuous improvements, reinforce our safety culture and reduce injuries in Emerson’s operations.
 All of our significant locations have a health and safety committee, which includes representation from members of the work force, to work proactively in addressing health and safety concerns.
 We conduct safety training for all operational management and require each significant location to have a formal safety program.
 Emerson’s emphasis on safety and health encourages continuous improvement in all our processes, including the following:

 With our continuous commitment to employee safety and health, Emerson ensures that safety goes hand-in-hand with operating productively, which in turn helps Emerson to compete effectively.
 Beyond this, many of Emerson’s products and services, including automation, monitoring and consulting services, are designed to help our customers increase safety within their own operations.

 We consistently measure health and safety performance to assure continuous improvement and high standards in every facility.
 The most important measure is the workplace injury rate among our global workforce, where Emerson has seen substantial reductions in incidents between 2011 and 2015.